Winter Getaways on the Nova Scotia Authentic Seacoast

 1. DesBarres Manor Inn 19th Century Hearth Fireplace

 Built in 1837, the original hearth fireplace still stands in DesBarres Manor Inn.
-Warm up by the fire with a glass of red wine from the Manor’s award-winning wine cellar.
+Warm up by the fire with a glass of red wine from the Inn’s award-winning wine cellar.
 A special winter highlight is the annual DesBarres Manor Inn Fire & Ice dinner celebrating the Nova Scotia Winter Icewine Festival on Valentine’s weekend.
 Dining is only available for groups of six by reservation over the winter months.
 The Winter & Family and Friends getaway is the perfect winter escape for your group.

 2. Star Gazing